vrushalisamant/TA_repo/problem_database/problem_source_files/UniformDiscrete/UniformDist.md

 solutions = [solution1, solution2, solution3]

 ```
 Suppose we have a stack of $r1 cards, numbered 1,...,$r1.
-Suppose we
-pick a pcard uniformly at random (i.e. all cards have the same
-probability of being picked).
+Suppose we pick a card uniformly at random (i.e. all cards have the same probability of being picked).

-* what is the the probability that the number on the card we picked is
+* What is the probability that the number on the card we picked is
-  equal to $r2 ?
+  equal to $r2?

 [_]

-* what is the the probability that the number on the card we picked is
+* What is the probability that the number on the card we picked is
-  smaller than $r2 ?
+  smaller than $r2?

 [_]

-* what is the the probability that the number on the card we picked is
+* What is the probability that the number on the card we picked is
-  larger than $r2 ?
+  larger than $r2?

 [_]